c2jncr890u/c2jncr890u/README.md

 c2 programming language
 =======================

-Dynamic languages need a "c" language to unite them. c2 does that with some
+Dynamic languages need a "c" language to unite them.

 + No Syntax - Symbolic expressions make mechanical input simpler.
-+ Any Syntax - Syntax may be supported by adding annotations to each expression.
++ Any Syntax - custom syntax + proper blame-tracking is supported through annotated S-expressions.
 + Value Semantics - Duck is a duck is a duck is a duck.
 + Flexible Type System - Less big words, more simple logic.
 It helps, not hinders.